 - a.
-Inspect free of charge a copy in English of: - The Fund's Regulations, the Material Contracts, and any subsequent amendments thereto; - The last version of the Prospectus issued by the Fund, as the same may be amended and supplemented from time to time; - The most recent Key Investor Information Document (KIID) issued by the Fund; - The latest annual and half-yearly reports of the Fund; - Any other documents required from time to time by COLL to be made available; - b.
-Obtain a copy of any of the above documents (free of charge in the case of KIID and Prospectus); - c.
+Inspect free of charge a copy in English of: - The Fund's Regulations, the Material Contracts, and any subsequent amendments thereto: - The last version of the Prospectus issued by the Fund, as the same may be amended and supplemented from time to time; - The most recent or the packaged retail and insurance-based investment products key information document (KID) issued by the Fund; - The latest annual and half-yearly reports of the Fund; - Any other documents required from time to time by COLL to be made available; - b.
+Obtain a copy of any of the above documents (free of charge in the case of KID and Prospectus); - c.
 Obtain information (in English) about the prices of units; - d.
 Redeem or arrange for the redemption of its units and obtain payment in relation to such redemption; any redemption requests received by the UK Facilities Agent shall be sent to the administrator of the Fund, for processing; - e.
 Make a complaint about the operation of the Fund, which complaint the Facilities Agent will transmit to the Fund; and - f.
 Obtain free of charge, details or copies of any notices which have been given or sent to unit holders.